By: MD Biosciences on Feb 19, 2015 11:57:04 AM

 In both the post-operative pain model and the neuropathic pain model, subjective pain is assessed using a numerical rating scale (NRS) assessing the social behavior of the pig and the solitary performance.
 During the acclimation and habituation phase of the study, the pigs are trained and become accustomed to not only the penmates, but the observers and the caretakers in order to develop a baseline assessment of behavior.
 Under the conditions of the study, the social behaviors such as agression, isolation, restlessness and agitation are given a NRS score.
 Each pig is also rated on solitary performance which includes vocalization and appearance as well as parameters that are relevant to the type of pain condition (e.g. for the neuropathic pain model weight bearing and use of the leg are included).

 Spontaneous pain behavior using 7 parameters in the pig model of neuropathic pain.
 The sum of all 7 parameters is given as the total score, with a maximum possible score as 11.
-The higher the score the more spontaneous behavior the animal expressed. on day 28, animals were dosed 1 mg/kg morphine (IM).
+The higher the score the more spontaneous behavior the animal expressed. on day 28, animals were dosed 1 mg/kg control (IM).
 One hour post administration, the animals spontaneous pain dropped by more than half, which is consistent with what is observed in the clinic (significant reduction in pain but not complete reversal).

 Pain assessments in the Pig model of Neuropathic Pain: